dreamscaperia/MTB_Offline_Content_Generator/README.md

 It's recommended to run the generator on a Windows 10 Computer because PowerShell (>=5.0) is included by default.
 For Windows 8.1 and earlier, install/update the PowerShell manually.

 The generator needs open and persistent Internet access during the whole generating process.
-Ensure you have granted access to github.com and all its subsidiaries before proceeding.
+Ensure you have granted access to github.com and all its subsidiaries before proceeding. "sslVerify=false" will be now added to gitconfig to ensure the download process under some monitored networks.
+Be aware of this change and stop using the tool if you cannot afford MITM.

 # 2. Work Flow